-You can’t eat Mexican food without adding a splash of spice to your little taco.
+You can’t eat Mexican food in Barcelona (or anywhere else) without adding a splash of spice to your little taco.
 Tacos Tacos gives each table an assortment of 5 sauces to go with your meal.
 They don’t just plunk it on the table but actually explain it.
 It’s pretty easy but it’s always nice to get a little warning before covering your food in Chipotle sauce.

 They have tomato sauce which is mild flavored.
 Then the jalapeños move in.
 1 for kind of spicy.
 2 for very spicy and 3 for ‘are you freaking crazy’ spicy.
 Use at your own risk.

 I probably didn’t check the menu very well, because I didn’t realize we would be getting margaritas.
 Now to be honest, I’m not much of a drinker.
 I get tipsy super quick and usually stick with wine or beer.
 So this was my first margarita everrrrrrr….!

 And it tasted gooood!
 Maybe I should do this more often.
 I guess when you go to a club in Barcelona, you’ll easily pay over €8 for a margarita.
 But here it was included with the meal and we were didn´t break the bank on that one.